 In 2021, through Government Ordinance 6, Romania transposed the provisions of the EU Directive 2019/204 on the reduction of the impact of certain plastic products on the environment, such as the ban on single-use plastics.
 The ordinance entered into force in 2021.
-Some of the provisions were implemented immediately, while others take effect at a later date in accordance with the directive.
+Some of the provisions were implemented immediately, while others take effect later in accordance with the directive.